top of page

 We're happy to announce Tumble's Dino Map Adventure, an audio tour through the Pioneer Valley of Western Massachusetts, the place where dinosaur tracks were first discovered.
 You can experience the dinosaur history and heritage of the Pioneer Valley with Tumble and help from New England Public Media.

-The Dino Map Adventure is coming in October!
-Stay tuned for more details on our website!
-In our Adventure, you'll find our audio guide, which you can download for free along with plenty of other great resources!
+In our Dino Map Adventure, you'll find our audio guide, which you can download for free along with plenty of other great resources!
 Marshall and Lindsay will guide you through the Pioneer Valley’s best dinosaur sites, where you’ll learn how to become a dino track explorer - searching for clues to the distant world where dinosaurs walked the Earth - right below your very feet.

 PAUL'S AWESOME FINDS